henley-regatta/adventofcode2020/README.md

   * 'day2part1.py' - simplest way I could think to process on read.
 Does create JSON output for part2 though.
   * 'day2part2.py' - would it surprise anyone to find I had off-by-one problems getting chars out?
 Relies on JSON from part1.
 Does get right answer

+## grr peer pressure

+Apparently doing stuff quickly the way you know _doesn't count_ so I've been peer-pressured into trying different solutions:

+  * 'day1part1.go' - a crack at it in go.
+Relies on numbers being in 'day1_input.txt'

+...Every solution I write looks like early-90's imperative code because guess when I learnt how to program.
+Objects are _new fangled_ things to me.